military-strategies-and-tactics

 The Thematic Army

 Maintaining the military land holdings was essential.
 The state kept detailed registers of stratiotai, their equipment requirements, and their land parcels.
 If a soldier could no longer serve due to age or disability, the land—and the obligation to serve—passed to his son.
 This made the thematic army largely self-replenishing and reduced the need for constant imperial funding.
 In the tenth century, when Emperor Nikephoros Phokas sought to create a more professional strike force, he allowed wealthy landowners to pay commutation fees in lieu of service, which financed the elite tagmata (regiments) of the imperial guard.
-This later eroded the thematic system.
+This later eroded the thematic system, as wealthy stratiotai bought their way out of service, reducing the size and quality of the thematic armies.

 Fiscal and Judicial Roles